ljennings-sym/temp-tv-pi/README.md

 sudo make uninstall
 ```

 Note that because this creates a systemd service that is constantly using the main display, you will not be able to easily type this if you are controlling the pi via an HDMI display.
-The uninstall command can be typed blind after login, but should be run from an ssh shell or similar.
+The uninstall command can be typed blind after login, but should be run from an ssh shell, or an alternate TTY (not currently tested as of 10/30/2025).

+## Context

+This project was developed by Liam Jennings as part of a Co-op at symbotic during the fall of 2025.

 ## Dependencies